Appliance removal, disposal, and recycling

 Check for Infestation

 Insects such as cockroaches love to live and lay their eggs in hidden spots near a food and water source.
 This makes appliances prime real estate, and infestation a common problem.
 Look inside and around appliances for signs of activity such as shed skins, egg cases, and droppings.
-Use a flashlight to thoroughly inspect cracks and crevices.
+Use a flashlight to thoroughly inspect all cracks and crevices.

 OPTION 1: Donate to Charity